MaurianoY/projeto-integrado-mauriano-type/README.md

 #### Type Display
 The Type Display route displays all Pokemon from a certain type.
 It interacts with the Home Page by requesting a type combination string as a url param.
 This param is read by a hashmap and converted into a list of pokemon.

+## Validation
+The following section contains information about how the project can be validated in order to guarantee that the correct behavior is being displayed.

+### Manual Validation
+Currently, the main way to verify that the system is working as intended is to deploy it as a local instance and verify its behavior manually.
+This manual test consists of selecting a type on the Home Page and manually validating the Pokemon List.
+This method of testing is not scalable and is considered "toil", which is a repeatable low value task that can be automated.

+### Automatic Validation
+The main strategy for the testing plan is to allow for an automatic test suite.
+This would validate that every component is working as expected.
+The validation will be made in layers.

+#### Unit Tests
+The unit tests will test basic logic, usually contained within a single function at a time.
+It is the most basic type of test.
+Every function should be tested with this.
+These tests should be quick and not flaky.

+#### UI Tests
+The UI tests will be very important to verify if all components are in the correct place.
+These tasks usually take longer to execute, but not that much since not all components need to run in order for this type of test to work.

+#### Integrated Tests
+Finally, the integrated tests will join the UI and the main logic.
+The integrated tests simulate a real environment and test if all the components are in the correct place and have the correct data.
+These tests take a lot of time to run, so they should be ran on a separate pipeline.